sla-000/flutter-self_animated_list/ROADMAP.md

-- Write README.md
+- Improve swap algorithm
-- Publish
+- Add example to docs, add some explanation how it works
 -